Useful Funeral Resources

 WHERE TO FIND SUPPORT

-Grief Chat - We have partnered with Grief Chat, an innovative online service providing a safe space for bereaved people to share their story, explore their feelings and be supported by a qualified bereavement counsellor.
-The service is confidential, free of charge and is open to bereaved people from Monday-Friday, 9am-9pm (UK time).
+Grief Chat - We have partnered with Grief Chat, an innovative online service providing a safe space for bereaved people to explore their feelings and be supported by a qualified bereavement counsellor.
+The service is confidential, free of charge and is open from Monday-Friday, 9am-9pm (UK time).
 You can access GriefChat directly from the Angel & Dove website here.

 Cruse Bereavement Care - Founded in 1959 Cruse is the leading national charity for bereaved people in England, Wales and Northern Ireland, offering face-to-face, telephone, email and website support. www.cruse.org.uk